opentelekomcloud-docs/distributed-cache-service/umn/source/service_overview/dcs_instance_types/proxy_cluster_redis.rst

 Proxy Cluster Redis
 ===================

 DCS for Redis provides Proxy Cluster instances, which use Linux Virtual Server (LVS) and proxies to achieve high availability.

-Proxy Cluster DCS Redis instances are compatible with Redis 3.0.
+Proxy Cluster instances have the following features:

+-  The client is decoupled from the cloud service.
+-  They support millions of concurrent requests, equivalent to Redis Cluster instances.
+-  A wide range of memory specifications adapt to different scenarios.

 .. note::